httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     attribute-value (i.e. either "Strict", "Lax", or "None").
 Otherwise, set the cookie's same-site-flag to "None".

-14. If the cookie's `same-site-flag` is not "None", and the cookie is being set from a context whose "site for cookies" is not an exact match for request-uri's host's registered domain, then abort these steps and ignore the newly created cookie entirely.
+14. If the cookie's `same-site-flag` is not "None":

+    1. If the cookie was received from a "non-HTTP" API, and the API was called from a context whose "site for cookies" is not an exact match for request-uri's host's regisgered domain, then abort these steps and ignore the newly created cookie entirely.

+    2. If the cookie was received from a "same-site" request (as defined in
+        {{same-site-requests}}), skip the remaining substeps and continue processing the cookie.

+    3. If the cookie's `same-site-flag` is "Lax", and the cookie was received from a request which is navigating a top-level browsing context {{HTML}}
+        (e.g. if the request's "reserved client" is either `null` or an environment whose target browsing context is a top-level browing context
+        {{FETCH}}), skip the remaining substeps and continue processing the cookie.

+    4. Abort these steps and ignore the newly created cookie entirely.

+        Note: This includes cookies set with `SameSite=Strict` from any non-same-site context, as well as cookies set with `SameSite=Lax` from a context that is neither same-site nor a top-level navigation.

 15. If the cookie-name begins with a case-sensitive match for the string "__Secure-", abort these steps and ignore the cookie entirely unless the